alaska-groundfish-efh/product-requests/.github/ISSUE_TEMPLATE/efh-data-product-request.md

 ---
 name: Data product request
 about: For requesting EFH products from the EFH analytical team
-title: "Product request: [Insert short description of the EFH product you want]"
+title: "[Add description of EFH product you are requesting]"
 labels: ''
 assignees: ''